 The fact that the film was being made in the Fleischer's new studio in Miami, Florida (which was far too small to hold the 700+ staffers needed to complete Gulliver) meant that if any equipment broke down, it would have been very difficult to get it fixed in any reasonable time.
 The lack of film industry in Miami meant that unless they wanted local actors to use or to use their woefully inadequate amateur orchestra (which was impeding the sound quality of the shorts from mid 1938 and onward) they had to outsource recording sessions to west coast studios (which they did for Gulliver, Mr. Bug Goes to Town and the Superman Theatrical Cartoons).

-In the end, while the film did well at the box office (making about $3 million), Paramount deliberately discounted the money the film made in Europe before World War II broke out there, meaning the film had much overhead left to be paid, leaving the Fleischers in the red.
+In the end, while the film did well at the box office; making about $3 million (equal to about $106 million today), Paramount deliberately discounted the money the film made in Europe before World War II broke out there, meaning the film had much overhead left to be paid, leaving the Fleischers in the red.
 Critical reaction was also mixed, with a cruel remark from rival Walt Disney quipping "We can make a better film than that with our second-string animators".

 Popeye who was originally going to BE Gulliver in the film is King Little as well as King Bombo's spies Sneak, Snoop and Snitch.